cc-archive/vocabulary-legacy/src/patterns/Header/Header.md

 ```

 After having seen so many component you already know, the header can be colored
-using any color from the set provided by CC Vocabulary.
+using any color from the set provided by Vocabulary.

 Also you may use one of the two shades, namely `dark` and `darker`, to
 accentuate the color.
 Note that while `lighter` and `light` are present and work,